Child Safety: Pets

 - Redirect nibbling, pouncing, or swatting behaviors to toys instead of people.

-- Get your pet accustomed to nail trims.
+- Get your pet used to nail trims.

 - Closely supervise all interactions between children and pets.